Deliver “Delight and Passion” to people

 overview

-The Centennial Student Memorial Hall is a cultural exchange facility that connects to the future the stories of the young Asian students who came to Japan in the early 20th century in search of new knowledge and skills.
+The Centennial International Student Memorial Hall is a cultural exchange facility that connects the stories of young Asian students who visited Japan in the early 20th century, seeking new knowledge and technology, to the future.

-The museum was opened with the aim of hosting exhibitions and serving as a place where different cultures and values can intersect and people can deepen mutual understanding through dialogue.
+The museum was opened with the aim of becoming a place where different cultures and values intersect, and where people can deepen their mutual understanding through dialogue, including by hosting exhibitions.

 Issues/requests